In other words, the fact that a statement is one’s opinion does not necessarily make one immune from a defamation lawsuit.

 - The statement harmed the plaintiff’s reputation in some way;

 - The defendant was at least negligent in publishing the statement.

 As always, truth is an absolute defense, which is especially significant when considering a claim involving an opinion.
 The Court has stated, “Under the First Amendment there is no such thing as a false idea.”
 Gertz v.
 Robert Welch, Inc., (1974) 418 U.S. 323, 339.
 An opinion, therefore, will be considered defamatory only if the implication to the recipient is that there is a factual basis for the opinion that can be proven to be false.

 A defendant cannot claim that the undisclosed facts were not defamatory and that he/she unreasonably formed a defamatory opinion, because the meaning of the communication is based on the reasonable understanding of the recipient.

 Furthermore, a factual statement, whether words or images, may constitute a communication that is considered defamatory based upon the meaning conveyed to recipients of the communication through its presentation.
 If the statement of fact is accompanied by derogatory implications or associations, the publisher is liable.
 Dixson vs. Newsweek, Inc., 562 F.2d 626 (10 Cir.
 1977).

 Cartoons and caricatures are generally not considered defamatory when they are based upon known or assumed facts and are intended for entertainment and not to be taken seriously.

 The law governing defamatory communication is it relates to expressions of opinion is complicated.
-The attorneys at Minc Law, can guide you in determining whether you have a claim.
+The internet defamation attorneys at Minc Law, can guide you in determining whether you have a claim.
 Contact them today at (216) 373-7706 or fill out the Minc Law online contact form.